canonical/joule/README.md

 Joule helps you to automate the scaling of applications inside cloud scale groups.

+## Installing

+Install with `snap install joule-expansion --classic`.

+## Required options

+Set these with `snap set joule-expansion ${options}=${value}`.
+The snap will remain in blocked state until these are set.

+- `provider`: name of provider.
+E.g. "aws".
+- `application`: name of application.
+E.g. "microk8s".

+## Discretional options

+- `debug`: set to anything except an empty string to enable debug log level.

 ## How it works

 Joule is split into 2 parts; the provider and the application.
 The provider's